 Trends & NewsInvesting in Real Estate Gentrification by Ranah Asad February 6, 2017January 31, 2019 by Ranah Asad February 6, 2017January 31, 2019Welcome to the complicated push-pull of modern gentrification.
 While gentrification can be defined as the process of renovating and improving a house or district so that it conforms to middle-class taste, many people use this term negatively, suggesting the displacement of poor communities by rich outsiders.
 However, the effects of real estate gentrification are beneficial especially to the newcomers of the community.Related: Best Places to Invest in Real Estate 2017Many features of gentrification are useful.
 Who wouldn’t want to see new investments and increased economic activity in their neighborhood?
 While it may sound like the only ones benefiting are the new residents, yet old residents of the neighborhood benefit from real estate gentrification as well.
 Low-income residents that decide to stay in gentrifying neighborhoods benefit in:New job opportunitiesLongtime homeowners benefit from higher property valuesCredit scores of the poor residents improve in gentrifying neighborhoodsSo it appears that real estate gentrification doesn’t always lead to displacement.
 As Philly Fed concludes in his findings about gentrification, it does not lead to low-income residents being pushed into another neighborhood.
 (See also: what have we learned about the cause of recent gentrification.)Living near the urban core leads to a lower cost of living.
 It means being able to save yearly costs of transportation since you will able to walk to most places.
 It means being able to have easy access to all kinds of services like doctors and schools and stores.
 New residents will find life in a gentrifying neighborhood will find it beneficial not only for the cheaper lifestyle, but also for the cultural diversification that will be found in such a neighborhood.Related: Top 5 Major Cities for Buy-and-Hold Investment PropertiesInvestors of course find real estate gentrification an effective strategy.
 They find in these neighborhoods higher investment potential, such as rapid increases in property values.
 An investment property can be purchased cheap and rented out for income.
 In real estate gentrification, rents will go up and investors can produce double-digit returns.
 So as some would say, out with the old and in with the new!Many aspects of gentrification are enticing.
 Unfortunately, not all residents find it beneficial.
 Established residents find themselves socially and economically marginalized.
 Gentrification is often viewed as a failure of social justice, where the “wealthy” newcomers are applauded for improving a neighborhood where “poor” residents are displaced by high rents and high economic change.
 For the old residents of the neighborhood, they see gentrification as:High increase in rents and pricesIncrease in the number of evictionsA decline of industrial usePolitical conflict, aggravated by differences in race, culture and classSo while it may sound like real estate gentrification is a change for the better, it is not so great for people who lived in a neighborhood for years calling it home.
 How you do know where to stand?
 Are you with gentrifying a neighborhood and investing in its new and improved lifestyle?
 Or are you with keeping the old and eccentric so you can invest in a more affordable neighborhood?There has to be an in-between solution when it comes to real estate gentrification.
 Investors need to understand the situation thoroughly before investing.
 If the gentrification is going to cause displacement, think twice before acting.There are different strategies for making money in real estate other than by investing in gentrifying real estate.
 Mashvisor provides these strategies and helps investors invest their money wisely.Related: 5 Creative Ways to Increase Rental Income Change almost always involves winners and losers.
 Low-income people are barely the winners.
 The effects of gentrification vary widely with the particular local circumstances.
 Residents, community development corporations, and city governments across the country are struggling to manage these unavoidable changes to create a win-win scenario for everyone.
 Start Your Investment Property Search!
+START FREE TRIAL Start Your Investment Property Search!
 START FREE TRIAL 0FacebookTwitterGoogle +PinterestLinkedin Ranah AsadRanah is a long-term content writer at Mashvisor with a degree in strategic studies who enjoys writing about all aspects of the real estate investment business.
 Previous Post 7 Ways to Keep Income Property Tenants Happy Next Post What are the challenges of owning an Airbnb investment property?
-Related Posts 7 Real Estate Tips That No Longer Hold Up in 2018 How Millennials Are Shaping the Vacation Rental Industry Is Real Estate a Good Investment at the Moment?
-What Are the Baltimore Real Estate Market Trends at the Beginning of 2018?
-Denver Housing Market Forecast 2020 How has homebuying changed over the years?
-Fort Lauderdale Real Estate Market Forecast for 2020 Airbnb Data Reveals the Impact of Coronavirus The U.S Housing Market Is the Best Real Estate Market for Offshore Real Estate Investors How a Recession Affects the Value of Investment Property 3 Las Vegas Real Estate Market Trends to Expect in 2020 Do Buyers Rule the West Palm Beach Real Estate Market Today?
+Related Posts Climate Change and Rising Real Estate Prices: Is There a Connection?
+Millennial Homebuyers and the Real Estate Market Top 7 Residential Real Estate Trends of the 2019 Housing Market What to Expect in US Real Estate Trends Over the Next 10 Years Arizona Housing Market Predictions for 2020 Presidential Election 2020: How Will It Impact Real Estate?
+How Climate Change Is Affecting the Real Estate Market Fort Worth Real Estate Market Trends for 2020 What Will 2019 Look Like for Airbnb Real Estate Investing?
+Stock Market Crash 2020: What You Should Know Major Signs That a Real Estate Seller’s Market Is Near What’s the Current State of the American Real Estate Market for Investments?